leiyuou/15618-Final-Project/README.md

 parallelizing the inner loop that updates nodes in a list iteratively.
-Our project aims to analyze the performance and achievable speedup of a parallelized Dijkstra's Algorithm in comparison to a sequential version as well as a multi-core CPU implementation and study the effects of different types of graphs on the performance characteristics on theses algorithms.
+Our project aims to analyze the performance and achievable speedup of a parallelized Dijkstra's Algorithm in comparison to a sequential version and study the effects of different parallel programming models on the performance characteristics on the algorithm.

-# CHALLENGE
+## CHALLENGE

-## Workload
+### Workload

 One inherent dependency in Dijkstra's Algorithm is the fact that each update to the shortest paths from each vertices to the source node must